Life Transitions Therapy

 What Are Life Transitions?

-Why Life Transitions Are So Challenging
+Why Life Transitions Feel So Hard

-You might find yourself asking questions like:
+You might find yourself asking:

 "Why does this feel harder than I thought it would?"